anonymint/anonymint.github.com/_posts/technical/2015-05-14-Boot2Docker-No-Space-Left.md

 title: Boot2docker - No space left on device
 ---

 Today I got this error after using Boot2Docker on my Mac for a long time.
-Yes `no space left on device`
+Yes <code class="prettyprint">no space left on device</code>

 It took me a while to stop, start, upgrade Boot2Docker to the newest version and nothing changed.
 After doing some research there is way to do.